moveit/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 ``panda_moveit_config`` package, the ``panda_arm`` group should be used).

-When the target is visible in the arm camera, and the axis is rendered on the target in the target detection image, you are ready to take your first calibration sample.
+When the target is visible in the arm camera, and the axis is rendered on the target in the target detection image, you are ready to take your first calibration sample (pose pair).
 Click the "Take sample" button in the "Manual calibration" section, and a new sample will be added to the "Pose samples" list on the left side of the panel.
 If you expand a sample, you will see it contains two transforms, base-to-end-effector, and camera-to-target.

-Next, you can move the arm to a new pose using the "MotionPlanning" panel, and click "Take sample" again.
+Next, you can move the arm to a new pose using the "MotionPlanning" panel, or use your robot's teaching pendant or free drive mode, if it has one, and click "Take sample" again.
 Be sure to include some rotation between each pair of poses, and don't always rotate around the same axis--at least two rotation axes are needed to uniquely solve for the calibration (see the Daniilidis paper, linked above, for the explanation why).

 As you take manual samples, the robot joint states are recorded, so that the same poses can be used again to recalibrate in the future.
 The number of recorded states is shown to the right of the progress bar at the bottom of the